-Last year I met a woman.
+Last year I met a woman

 I met her for the first time, although I knew her for my whole life.

-She was strong.
 Very strong she was.
 She was beautiful, although she did not recognise this herself.
 She was talented.
 Singing, writing, painting, organising, gardening… She was capable to do it all…

 Furthermore, she was impatient.
 Very impatient.
 When arranging a garden, she almost stared at the plants and the trees to make them grow faster.
 When starting to do jobs in and around the house, she was so fixated on the final results that there was almost no room to take a break for everyone on the job, including herself.
 She sometimes felt like she was a simon legree to her own friends and family.
 And even more to herself…